 Did you know?

-- Canada’s Rocky Mountains are one of the last places on Earth that have not lost any large mammals in recent history.
+- Canada’s Rocky Mountains are one of the last places on Earth that have not lost any large mammals in recent history, though many populations are declining.
 This is because the region still maintains large, intact and connected habitat.

 - The Rocky Mountains are the birthplace of Canada’s National Parks.

 - Snow and ice in the mountains are the source of all the rivers that flow through Canada’s prairies.

 - Canada’s Rocky Mountain parks have been designated as a UNESCO World Heritage Site.

 - The Columbia Wetlands is a 15,070-hectare (37,240-acre) wetland in BC’s Columbia Valley region.
 It is designated a Wetland of International Significance.